 An Excel workbook (Appendix B) has been developed which contains a contact page, annual work plan, application budget summary, and an application budget detail sheet.
-The applicant shall use the proper (College or CDE LEA) workbook when submitting an application and, in order to save the applicant time in filling out redundant information, the workbook is prepopulated and contains formulas to prevent errors in allocation amount, indirect costs, etc.
+The applicant shall use the proper workbook when submitting an application and, in order to save the applicant time in filling out redundant information, the workbook is prepopulated and contains formulas to prevent errors in allocation amount, indirect costs, etc.